JoHaa-D/Homelab_Projects/Home_Network_Upgrade/README.md

 ---
+## Troubleshooting

+I ran into an issue towards the end when I migrated all devices over.
+I thought I had the ISP modem in bridge mode, however, there was another setting called "port bridge" mode that bridged all LAN ports and forwarded the WAN IP address.
+This resulted in the ISP model still handling WAN DHCP requests.
+Every time the WAN IP address leases were renewed, the UDMP would drop the internet connection.
+This was discovered by testing and monitoring the DHCP lease/renew process.
+I forced released/renewed a new WAN IP address on the ISP modem and noticed that the UDMP would immediately drop connection to the ISP modem.
+Inspecting the configuration on the ISP modem I found that "transparent bridge" mode was what I needed, not "port bridge" mode.

 ## Summary

 This project was carried out with an interest in further securing home environments, practicing enterprise-level concepts, and a basis to allow for implementing future home lab projects.
 It was a joy to carry out and I am now seeing the attachment that others express with all things Ubiquiti.
-I look forward to futher expanding, upgrading, and customizing my home network.
+I look forward to further expanding, upgrading, and customizing my home network.

 [![View Report](https://img.shields.io/badge/PDF_Report-View-blue?logo=adobeacrobatreader&style=for-the-badge)](./Home_Network_Infrastructure_Report.pdf)